n-pontes/library-app/README.md

 + Git and GitHub

 ## Summary
-This project involved building a functional library app where users can add, remove, and track the status of books.
-The primary goal was to apply the knowledge gained from The Odin Project to create an interactive web application.
-The project allowed me to explore DOM manipulation, object-oriented programming, and responsive design principles.
+A CRUD library app where users can add, remove, and track the status of books.
+This project applies knowledge from The Odin Project, focusing on DOM manipulation, object-oriented programming, and responsive design.

 ## Key Features:
 + Add Books – Users can add books with details such as title, author, genre, pages, publication year, and reading status.